LupitaLee/photos_website/README.md

 # Photos_website

 Welcome to StockPhoto website, in this website you will be able to signup, login  and add photos and description which you will be able to edit and delete.
-To experiment with that code, run shotgun for an interactive prompt and follow the http link given in the terminal.
+To experiment with this code, follow the iinstrictions below.